adasq/dropbox-v2-api/EXAMPLES.md

 ### sharing/unmount_folder ([see docs](https://www.dropbox.com/developers/documentation/http/documentation#sharing-unmount_folder))
 The current user unmounts the designated folder.
 They can re-mount the folder at a later time using [mount_folder](#sharingmount_folder-see-docs).
-Apps must have full Dropbox access to use this endpoint.

 ```js
 dropbox({